-Spending a night in the world’s first virtually zero-energy, high-tech hotel, will soon become a reality at the harbor of IJburg, Amsterdam.
-Hotel Breeze was designed as a unique and innovative concept, resulting in the first (n) Zero Energy Hotel, with a BREEAM ‘Excellent’ certification.
-‘Earth, Wind & Fire’
+Spending a night in the world’s first virtually zero-energy, high-tech hotel.
+Soon, it will become a reality at the harbour of IJburg, Amsterdam.
+We designed Hotel Breeze as a unique and innovative concept, resulting in the first (n) Zero Energy Hotel, with a BREEAM ‘Excellent’ certification.

 The film below provides an introduction to the Hotel Breeze building.
 More info can be found on www.hotelbreeze.nl